-Funds from Operations (FFO) was a consistent \$0.22 per share or \$39.0 million in 2022, compared with \$0.22 per share or \$38.1 million for 2021.
-Similarly, we reported consistent Modified Funds from Operations (MFFO) in 2022 of \$0.23 per share or \$40.2 million, compared to \$0.23 per share or \$39.3 million in 2021.
-FFO and MFFO are non-GAAP (generally accepted accounting principles) - financial performance measures used in the REIT industry and are in addition to, and should not be considered or used as a substitute for or superior to, measures of financial performance prepared in accordance with GAAP, such as cash flow from operating activities.
-We believe that the presentation of these historical non-GAAP financial measures provides useful supplemental information and facilitates additional analysis by shareholders.
+Due to improved operational performance previously mentioned, our Funds from Operations (FFO) per share were up in 2024, at \$0.21 per share, or \$36.2 million compared with \$0.15 per share, or \$25.5 million for 2023.
+Similarly, we reported increased Modified Funds from Operations (MFFO) per share in 2024 of \$0.22 per share or \$37.9 million, compared to \$0.16 per share or \$27.3 million in 2023.
+FFO and MFFO are non-GAAP (generally accepted accounting principles) financial performance measures used in the REIT industry and are in addition to and should not be considered or used as a substitute for or superior to, measures of financial performance prepared in accordance with GAAP, such as cash flow from operating activities.
+We believe that presentation of these historical non-GAAP financial measures provides useful supplemental information and facilitates additional analysis by shareholders.
 A reconciliation of net income (loss) to FFO and MFFO can be found in the Management Discussion and Analysis section of our 10-K accompanying this annual report.

-Consistent with our regulatory and investor reporting requirements and ongoing investment performance evaluation, we conducted our annual estimated NAV per share based on our portfolio and balance sheet as of Dec.
-31, 2022.
+Consistent with our regulatory and investor reporting requirement and ongoing investment performance evaluation, we recently concluded our annual estimated per share net asset valuation (NAV) exercise based on our portfolio and balance sheet as of Dec.
+31, 2024.
 To conduct this valuation, we again engaged Robert A. Stanger & Co.
-Inc., a leading independent advisory firm, to provide analyses and appraisals and to assist our board of directors and its valuation committee in determining an updated estimated NAV.
-Other than an elective adjustment for estimated theoretical transaction costs described below, the NAV process followed the company's internal valuation policy and certain methodologies prescribed by the Institute for Portfolio Alternatives (IPA), our leading industry association.
+Inc., a leading independent advisory firm, to provide fulsome external analyses and appraisals to assist our board of directors and its valuation committee in determining an updated estimated NAV.
+Other than our proactive decision to continue to deduct estimated, theoretical transaction costs described below, the process for determining the NAV wholly followed the company's internal valuation policy and certain methodologies prescribed by the Institute for Portfolio Alternatives (IPA), our leading industry association.